-Students are expected to do all work assigned by their teachers in order to be successful.
-Students are expected to do regular home study which is the review, reading and preparation that goes beyond homework.
+Students are expected to do all work assigned by their teachers.
+Students are expected to do regular home study which is the review, reading and preparation that goes to ensure learning has occurred at the needed level for the course.